The Hills Have Eyes Part II

 The Hills Have Eyes Part II is a 1985 American horror film written and directed by Wes Craven.
-The film stars Tamara Stafford, Kevin Spirtas, John Bloom, Michael Berryman, Penny Johnson, Janus Blythe, John Laughlin, Willard E. Pugh, Peter Frechette, and Robert Houston.
+The film stars Tamara Stafford, Kevin Spirtas, John Bloom, Michael Berryman, Penny Johnson, Janus Blythe, John Laughlin, Willard E. Pugh, Peter Frechette and Robert Houston.
 The Hills Have Eyes Part II is the sequel to the 1977 film.
 The film was produced by Barry Cahn, Jonathan Debin, and Peter Locke.

 Plot

-The film begins with a man narrating then opens with Bobby Carter and his psychiatrist discussing the events of the first film, which took place seven years ago.
-Bobby is still traumatized by the events, but he and Rachel, (formerly known as Ruby) who now owns a biker team, have also invented a super fuel that can power bikes.
-The team is due to race in the same desert where the original massacre took place and Bobby's psychiatrist convinces him to go, but he declines and Rachel takes his place.
-The team consisting of the blind Cass, her boyfriend Roy, Harry, Hulk, Foster, Jane and Sue meets up at a bus and sets off.
+After a voice-over narrates on an opening card, Bobby Carter and his psychiatrist are discussing the events of the first film, which took place eight years ago.
+Bobby is still traumatized by the events, but he and Rachel (formerly known as Ruby), who now owns a biker team, have also invented a super fuel that can power bikes.
+The team is due to race in the same desert where the original massacre took place.
+Bobby's psychiatrist advises him to go, but he declines and Rachel takes his place.
+The team, consisting of the blind Cass, her boyfriend Roy, Harry, Hulk, Foster, Jane and Sue, meets up by a bus and sets off.
 Along the way, they pick up Beast from a dog pound.
 Previously owned by the Carters, he now belongs to Rachel.

 While going through the desert, they get lost and Harry suggests a shortcut through the bombing range.
 As they drive, the bus begins leaking fuel and they stop at an old mining ranch.
 As they explore the mine, Pluto, who apparently survived the earlier attack from Beast, attacks Rachel.
 She fights him off and he retreats, but no one believes her at first until Pluto returns and steals one of their bikes.
 Roy and Harry chase him down, but Harry falls behind, gets caught in a trap and is flattened by a massive rock.
 Roy catches Pluto, but is ambushed by a 7-foot cannibal called the Reaper, who knocks him unconscious.
 The Reaper is later revealed to be Papa Jupiter's older brother.

 Meanwhile, the rest of the group stays at the mine until nightfall.
 They begin to worry about Roy and Harry, but Rachel and Hulk depart to look for them while the others stay behind.
 The Reaper begins to stalk the remaining teens.
 As Hulk and Rachel try to escape by motorcycle, the Reaper shoots Hulk through the chest with a spear bolt, leaving Rachel to run away in fear.